wintermi/zsh-rust/README.md

 # zsh-rust
-A simple zsh plugin for the Rust programming language toolchain.
+A zsh plugin for the Rust programming language toolchain.

 ## Install
 Using the [:zap: Zap](https://www.zapzsh.org/) minimal zsh plugin manager, add the following to your `.zshrc`